igorskyflyer/file-formats/adbt/README.md

 #### `versioning`

-The description of the filter list.
+The versioning system of the filter list.

 Placeholders: N/A

 <br>

-> ❗This is a compiler-behaviour variable only, it controls which versioning system to use for the exported filter list file, thus you cannot use it a header file for substitution.
+> ❗ Unlike the previous 2 variables, this is a compiler-behaviour variable only, it controls which versioning system to use for the exported filter list file, thus you cannot use it a header file for substitution.

 <br>